A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: Summary

 In this work, our analysis has focused on the ion-acoustic features of the Thomson scattering spectrum, which are typically the dominant components under ICF conditions.
 However, the electron feature is also an important diagnostic target in experiments.
 Because its intensity is several orders of magnitude lower than that of the ion-acoustic feature, accurately resolving it in PIC simulations remains challenging due to statistical noise.
 In future work, we plan to employ our simulation method to obtain electron features.
 We also aim to apply the present framework to more specific ICF-relevant problems, such as diagnosing CBET-related density perturbations in laser entrance hole region of hohlraums using SCTS.

 \ack{ This work was supported by the National Key R\&D Program of China, No. 2023YFA1608400 and National Natural Science Foundation of China (NSFC) (Grant No. 12275269, U2430207, 12275251).
-The numerical simulations in this paper were conducted on Hefei advanced computing center. }
+The numerical simulations in this paper were conducted on Hefei advanced computing center.
+We thank the UCLA-IST OSIRIS Consortium for the use of OSIRIS. }